AlibabaCloudDocs/config/intl.en-US/Resource Compliance Audit/Manage rules/Create a rule based on a managed rule.md

 9. In the **Modify** step, click **Next**.

     For managed rules that allow you to modify the remediation settings, you can select the check box next to **Modify** and set the remediation method, remediation type, and parameters involved.
-For more information, see [t1877224.md\#](/intl.en-US/Resource Compliance Audit/Remediation settings/Configure automatic remediation.md) or [t1877298.md\#](/intl.en-US/Resource Compliance Audit/Remediation settings/Configure manual remediation.md).
+For more information, see [Configure automatic remediation](/intl.en-US/Resource Compliance Audit/Remediation settings/Configure automatic remediation.md) or [Configure manual remediation](/intl.en-US/Resource Compliance Audit/Remediation settings/Configure manual remediation.md).

 10. In the **Preview and Save** step, check the configurations and click **Submit**.

 11. Verify that the rule is created.

-    -   Click .
-On the page that appears, you can view the rule details on the , , and tabs.
+    -   Click **View Details**.
+On the page that appears, you can view the rule details on the **Rule Details**, **Result**, and **Correction Details** tabs.
-    -   Click .
+    -   Click **Return to Rule List**.
 In the **Rules** list, you can view the status of the created rule in the Status column.
 In normal cases, the rule is in the **Active** state.

 ## Use a management account